 What type of applicant does BU look for?

 We are committed to enrolling qualitatively excellent incoming classes that represent global, ethnic, and demographic diversity.
-It is our policy to encourage prospective students to consider our management programs regardless of race, color, religious creed, gender, national or ethnic origin, sexual orientation, age, disability, eligible veteran status or any other category protected by law.
+It is our policy to encourage prospective students to consider our programs regardless of race, color, religious creed, gender, national or ethnic origin, sexual orientation, age, disability, eligible veteran status or any other category protected by law.

 Where do I send my official application components (i.e official transcripts)?